StevenMDixon/IJScript/README.md

 ## :tada:	Conclusion

 JavaScript is a very quirky language and can be written several different ways.
 Not all these ways are good, but the thing to keep in mind is that readable code is always better than non-readable code.
 Can you use some of the stuff from above to write your code? certainly! but good luck understanding it after a week.
 Code like this belongs to the realm of minifiers and it should stay like that.
 If you have read this far I suggest forgetting everything you have read and actually pick up a widely supported style guide and study that.
 Is JavaScript a bad Language?
 I don't think so, I think it is only as bad as you make it.

+Why did you create this *"thing"*?

+I really liked the Idea of code golfing but quickly realized that it in itself is a game and has almost no place inside of a proper workplace.
+I also love those 60's scifi horror movies where the evil thing is just something taken to the extreme in an impossible situation.
+So this is my version of code golfing taken to an extreme.
+I also really like JavaScript and all the quirks that the language contains, this was a great learning experience.

 ### Guides on writing good code!